jxxcarlson/elm-cell-grid/README.md

 # CellGrid

 The CellGrid package provides a type for representing a rectangular grid of cells.
+The grid can respond to mouse clicks.

 ```
 type CellGrid a